wp-plugins/wordbooker/readme.txt

 == Upgrading Wordbooker from Version 1.x ==

 If you are upgrading from version 1.x then DO NOT deactivate the plugin before you upgrade as this will remove all the settings and remove the tables which means you will loose all your posting/comment history.
 To upgrade Wordbooker to Version 2 you should download the latest version of the plugin, delete the wordbooker folder on the server and then then upload the wordbooker folder into your wp-plugins folder.
 Once you've done that you need to go into the Plugins menu and DE-ACTIVATE and the RE-ACTIVATE Wordbooker.
 People running Networked Blogs can do a Network Activation at this point.
-PLEASE NOTE:  Version 2 does not, at the moment import information about posts made in Version 1.x but I am planning to add it as an option in a future release.
+PLEASE NOTE:  Version 2 does not, at the moment import information about posts made in Version 1.x but I am looking to add it as an option in a future release if there is a demand for it.

 == Installation ==